jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 Some type of pdf making service...
 Okay.
 Let's put a shell command in the text field, pick one of the three templates (template 2 and 3 work, 1 doesn't), and test it out.
 Before we do that though, we can start burpsuite to proxy all of our web requests.
 One of the many things burp allows us to do is edit and manipulate fields before the request is sent to the server.
 This makes it easy to send whatever data we want to this service.

-Once I hit Create PDF button, burp intercepts my request.
+Once I hit the "Create PDF" button, burp intercepts my request.
 Since I don't want to modify anything, I allow it through and we see the server's response in burp:

 ```text
 HTTP/1.1 200 OK